CSCfi/csc-user-guide/docs/accounts/getting-student-accounts-for-course.md

-# Getting student accounts for a course
+# Getting student accounts for course

 If you are a teacher and you need to order accounts for your students, here is what you need to do.